Daily Photo Aging Project - 17 YEARS Worth ( photo-a-day ):

 General Description:

 The following images are of the apparatus that I'm using to create a stop-motion animation of myself getting older.
 Every day I position myself in the center of this ring and take two simultaneous photos (180 degrees apart).
 The ring is marked off for the 365 days of the year and a pair of crosshairs (mounted on a sliding wooden fixture) are incremented along the circumference of the ring to line up with these markings.
 I use the crosshairs to position my head as nearly as possible in the center of the ring.
-So far, I've accumulated approximately 17 years worth of photos (the project was started in '91).
+So far, I've accumulated almost 21 years worth of photos (the project was started on June 1st of 1991).

 An early photo of the ring when I used to live in Chatsworth (LA).